RaspberryPints/RaspberryPints/README.md

 0.3.0
 * Made sure that application logos are stored in data directory
+* Downloads brewery images and stores locally if possible

 0.2.0
 * User can specify the database to use at configuration time